WELCOME

 This is not a belief system.
 There is no creed to accept, no doctrine to memorize.
 As Joko Beck says, this practice has been around for over two thousand years, and the kinks have been worked out of it.
 It is an empirical practice: you try the experiment, and you observe the results.

-The heart of the practice
+Zazen is the heart of the practice.

 At the center of Zen is zazen — sitting meditation.
 You sit down, you become still, and you pay attention.
 Not to something special, but to what is actually happening: your breathing, the sounds around you, the sensations in your body, the movements of your mind.
 You don't try to stop your thoughts or reach a particular state.
 You rest in the deep stillness that is within you.